EnglishSpanish

 If you’ve ever felt a burning or painful sensation between your third and fourth toes, you may be familiar with Morton’s neuroma.
-Unfortunately, symptoms of this foot condition also present with a feeling of stepping on a pebble or of having your sock/shoe bunched up underneath the ball of your foot.
+Unfortunately, symptoms of this foot condition also include a feeling of stepping on a pebble or having your sock/shoe bunched up underneath the ball of your foot.
 The pain can be frustrating, but is it dangerous?

 Causes of Morton’s Neuroma

 Morton’s neuroma affects women more often than men and is often caused by wearing high heels or shoes with pointed or thin toe boxes.
 These types of footwear constrict the toe area and push the toes together, causing pain.
-Over time, the tissue between the toes can thicken, pushing against the joints and causing pain.
+Over time, the tissue between the toes can thicken, causing it to push against the joints and resulting in pain.
 The pain may be frequent or infrequent, but it usually presents while wearing the offending footwear.

-This condition can also present in athletes who are on their toes often, such as runners.
+This condition can also present in athletes who are often on their toes, such as runners.
 In addition, individuals who wear tight-fitting shoes for sports (such as skiing or ice skating) may also develop this foot condition.

 What Is Morton’s Neuroma?